HISMalawi/mlab_api/README.md

 1. For a new fresh setup without a previous iBLIS installation:

-   - Only set the database connections for the `default` block in `database.yml`.
+   - Only set the database connections for the `default` block in `database.yml` or the database name in either production or development block depending on the environment your application will be run in.

 2. For sites that had iBLIS previously: